apache/bigtop/README.md

 For Developers: Building the entire distribution from scratch
 -------------------------------------------------------------

-Packages have been built for CentOS/RHEL 5 and 6, Fedora 17, SuSE Linux Enterprise 11, OpenSUSE12.2, Ubuntu LTS Lucid and Precise, and Ubuntu Quantal.
-They can probably be built for other platforms as well.Some of the binary artifacts might be compatible with other closely related distributions.
+Packages have been built for CentOS/RHEL 5 and 6, Fedora 18, SuSE Linux Enterprise 11, OpenSUSE12.2, Ubuntu LTS Lucid and Precise, and Ubuntu Quantal.
+They can probably be built for other platforms as well.
+Some of the binary artifacts might be compatible with other closely related distributions.

-__On all systems, Building BigTop requires the following tools__
+__On all systems, Building Apache Bigtop requires the following tools__

 * All systems need these tools installed to build bigtop: